 How To Step Up Your Christmas Party This Year: 2020 Edition

 Everyone loves a party, especially a good Christmas party, but what makes it a good or great party?
-Well, there are a ton of things to consider and to remember to do - the music, drinks, food, decorations… ext. - So whether this is your first time hosting a Christmas party or if you’ve been the chosen one every year to throw the perfect Christmas party, we’ve got you covered with a few ideas and amazing tips to help you celebrate this year with friends and family.
+Well, there are a ton of things to consider and to remember to do: the music, drinks, food, decorations, etc. Whether this is your first time hosting a Christmas party or if you’ve been the chosen one every year to throw the perfect Christmas party, we’ve got you covered with a few ideas and amazing tips to help you celebrate this year with friends and family.

 The first thing to consider before you start sending out invites or any kind of planning at all is to consider whether or not to have a theme for the party.
 Themes are really fun and get's everyone more involved with the party.
 Here are a few popular themes and some of our favorites:

-Ugly Christmas Sweater (Wear the ugliest sweater you can find from the thrift store)
+Ugly Christmas Sweater Party: Wear the ugliest sweater you can find from the thrift store or make your own!

-Christmas Characters (Dress up as anything related to Christmas)
+Christmas Characters: Dress up as anything (or anyone) related to Christmas!

-Great Gatsby (1920’s style Party with lots of gold and glitter)
+The Great Gatsby: 1920’s style party with lots of gold and glitter.

 Once you decide on a theme you can really hone in on what kind of decorations you should use and where to get them from.
 Let's move onto invitations!